Illness anxiety disorder

 - Ask you about alcohol, drug or other substance use

-- Your illness preoccupation is not better explained by another mental disorder, such as somatic symptom disorder, panic disorder or generalized anxiety disorder.
+- Determine whether your illness preoccupation is better explained by another mental disorder, such as somatic symptom disorder or generalized anxiety disorder.

 CBT can help you: